Sandbox

 Configuration

-Section titled “Configuration”CLI/TOML expose the common controls: mode, memory, CPU, process count, and network.
-Programmatic SandboxPolicy also exposes open-file and written-file-size caps.
+Section titled “Configuration”CLI flags (--sandbox, --sandbox-profile, --sb-max-memory-mb, --sb-max-cpu-secs, --sb-max-procs, --sandbox-network) and the [sandbox] TOML table expose the common controls: mode, profile, memory, CPU, process count, and network.
+The programmatic SandboxPolicy also exposes open-file and written-file-size caps.
+Schemas: TOML configuration, generated CLI reference.
+Worked mistralrs serve examples are in enable code execution and enable shell execution.

 Section titled “Linux details”Applied in order: